MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

   times a week when I'm at home and have weights handy.
 For example, 6 rounds of 6 heavy squats.

-So I'm doing what I regard as the best of Crossfit: simple, safe, fun, ever-changing exercises that challenge me and are ceremony-, danger-, and complexity-free.
+So I'm doing what I regard as the best of CrossFit: simple, safe, fun, ever-changing exercises that challenge me and are ceremony-, danger-, and complexity-free.
 And I've saved thousands of dollars.